FudanOCR/FudanOCR/engine/README.md

 - env.py: Initialize your training environment and read the config file from the command line.
 - loss.py: Get loss functions for your trainer.
 Add your specialize loss function in /personalize_loss.
 - optimizer.py: Get optimizers for your trainer.
 Add your specialize optimizer in /personalize_optimizer.
-- pretrain.py: Define a dictionary for (model_name,pretrain_address), your can decide whether to use pretrained model in config file.
+- pretrain.py: Define a dictionary for (model_name,pretrain_address), yourcan decide whether to use the pretrained model in the config file.
 - trainer.py: Define a class Trainer.
-Use that class in main.py and you need to overload some of the funcitons to achieve yours target.
+Use that class in main.py and you need to overload some of the functions to achieve your target.

 ## Usage

-To initialize a new training environment, just creat a new Env object!
+To initialize a new training environment, just create a new Env object!
 ```python
 from engine.env import Env
 env = Env()